ravipokuru/code-crafters/README.md

 - User login to Dashboard with their registered email.
 - User can view the Dashboard landing screen with all reservations for his future planned trips
 - Share any trip on Social Media Platforms
-- Share any trip with targeted people for viewing trips.
+- Share any trip with targeted people.

 **Reporting**